RomanShtyk/books/architecture/Designing_Data_Intensive_Applications.md

 A **Bloom filter** is a memory-efficient data structure for approximating the contents of a set.
 It can tell you if a key does not appear in the database, and thus saves many unnecessary disk reads for nonexistent keys.
 Answers strict NO or probably yes.

+Businesses usually have two types databases, online transaction processing (OLTP) for every-day transactions, and online analytic processing for analytics purposes (Also known as Data Warehouse).

+## Chapter 4: Encoding and Evolution